pietroppeter/nim-for-pythonistas/notes.md

   - finish with most important idea of Python
     - community work is very important

+slides nice to have:
+- improve how quotes are shown
+- custom background color in minSlides
-- other slides
+- better animation for the APE slides

+other slides:
-  - quotes by Guido
+- quote by Guido (use in conclusion)
   - I believe the most important idea is that Python is developed on the Internet, entirely in the open, by a community of volunteers (but not amateurs!) who feel passion and ownership.
   - “Python is an experiment in how much freedom programmers need.
 Too much freedom and nobody can read another’s code; too little and expressiveness is endangered.”
 - where is Nim used? exercism, status, ...

 ## Fri Apr 26